SAP/luigi/docs/luigi-client-api.md

 ### addInactiveListener

-Registers a listener called upon microfrontend inactivity.
-This happens when a another micro frontend gets shown while keeping the old one cached.
+Registers a listener called upon micro frontend inactivity.
+This happens when a new micro frontend gets shown while keeping the old one cached.
 Gets called when:

 -   navigating with **preserveView**
 -   navigating from or to a **viewGroup**

 Does not get called when navigating normally, or when `openAsModal` or `openAsSplitView` are used.

 #### Parameters